Tommy813-lab/multi-tier-network-sim/README.md

- TL;DR: Fully documented multi-tier enterprise network simulation with Core → Distribution → Access layers, DMZ security, SNMP/syslog monitoring, and IaC automation via Terraform + Ansible.
-Ideal for cloud architects, network engineers, and SREs building resilient, scalable infrastructure.

 🏗️ Multi-Tier Network Simulation

+\## ⚡ TL;DR: Why This Repo Matters

+✅ Simulates enterprise-grade multi-tier network

+✅ Includes DMZ, VPN, ACLs, SNMP/syslog monitoring

+✅ Built with Terraform + Ansible for IaC automation

+✅ Ideal for cloud architects, SREs, and junior engineers

 A fully documented multi-tier enterprise network simulation designed to showcase real-world networking, security, and automation skills.
 This project simulates a 3-tier network model (Core → Distribution → Access) and extends it with security, monitoring, and automation, making it ideal for both learning and professional portfolio use.

 🔑 Key Highlights